usmanjoiya/NFT-Market-Place/README.md

 # NFT-Market-Place
-a developing marketplace similar to open sea but with some extra features.
-Currently underdevelopment The backend for this project will be made using Next Js and Mongo DB then using Vercel or netifly , we can upload it live
+A  marketplace similar to open sea but with some extra features.
+Currently under development.

+The backend for this project will be made using Next Js and Mongo DB

+Then using Vercel or Netlify , we can upload it live